What is Key Person Life Insurance?

 Key person insurance, also referred to as key man insurance, is a type of life insurance which provides coverage to a key employee in a business.

 In some cases, it could be the business owner and in some other cases, it could be a high-ranking executive whose presence is absolutely crucial for the business.
-A key man insurance policy is a term life insurance policy.

 How Does it Work?